madhav076/madhav076/README.md

 - 👋 Hi, I’m @maharshi
-- 👀 I’m interested in Data Visualisationa and Machine Learning
+- 👀 I’m interested in Computer Vision and Machine Learning
-- 🌱 I’m currently learning Python and Pandas
+- 🌱 I’m currently learning Computer Vision and Deep Learning
-- 💞️ I’m looking to collaborate on Data visualisation
+- 💞️ I’m looking to collaborate on Computer Vision and Deep Learning
 - 📫 How to reach me,via email - nimavat2912@gmail.com

 <!---